 Information on species presence or absence is often the only available data in empirical metacommunities.
 Mathematically, this means $z_i = 1$ or 0 in the metacommunity matrix (Eqn.
-4).
+2).
 A common issue with these data is the duplication of identical community compositions.
-For example, metacommunity I in Figure 1A has two communities with only species A. However, the definition of $\beta{\text{vol}}$ (Eqn.
-5) in the previous section does not take this into account because communities with duplicated compositions would be a single point.
+However,

 To account for this, we provide a simple modification to account for duplicated community compositions through weighted embedding.
 We compress all communities with duplicated compositions into one community and then assign the frequency of identical communities as its weight.
-To illustrate the scheme, let us consider again metacommunity I in Figure 1A.
-Recall that it has two communities with species A and one community with species B. We can compress the three communities into two communities and then give double weights to the community with species A. This procedure is equivalent to transforming the original metacommunity matrix into a new one:
+Figure 3 illustrates an example of metacommunity with 2 species and 6 communities.